costas778/JavaSpringBootGCP/README.md

-# JavaSpringBoot Modules deployed using a script in AWS!
+# JavaSpringBoot Modules deployed using a script in GCP!

 ## Assumptions
 * I'm assuming fire and forget approach - API endpoint is publishing message and not waiting for confirmation, returning HTTP 202 Accepted because data will be processed later in consumer